-Brain fog, mental fatigue or cognitive clouding refers to mental confusion, diminished focus and reduced cognitive function.
-It can manifest as difficulty concentrating, losing our train of thought, memory lapses, sluggish thinking and a general sense of mental exhaustion.
+Brain fog, mental fatigue, or cognitive clouding refer to mental confusion, diminished focus, and reduced cognitive function.
+It can manifest as difficulty concentrating, losing our train of thought, memory lapses, sluggish thinking, and a general sense of mental exhaustion.

-“Furthermore, external factors such as environmental pollutants, a diet high in processed foods and excessive carbohydrate intake have contributed to the rise in more people experiencing brain fog.
+“Furthermore, external factors such as environmental pollutants, a diet high in processed foods, and excessive carbohydrate intake have contributed to the rise in the number of people experiencing brain fog.

 “Besides implementing lifestyle changes and seeking professional help when necessary, incorporating brain–boosting foods into your diet can significantly contribute to cognitive function.

-“Our evolutionary diet of 10,000 years ago was very low in sugar and refined carbohydrates – estimates suggest people ate around 2kg per year and from sources such as wild honey and low bush blueberries.
+“Our evolutionary diet of 10,000 years ago was very low in sugar and refined carbohydrates; estimates suggest people ate around 2kg per year from sources such as wild honey and low bush blueberries.
 In the UK today, sugar consumption is closer to 1kg per person per week.

 “When checking food labels, be aware that sugar comes under many names and food may contain many different types.
 For example, sucrose, glucose, fructose, lactose, malt, malt extract, syrup and honey are all different names for different sugars.”